Use Juno with Next.js

 In Page.tsx

-, assuming you're using TypeScript; otherwise, in the corresponding JavaScript file, initialize the library with your public satellite ID.
+, (if using TypeScript) or the corresponding JavaScript file, initialize the library with the satellite ID you have created for production, or use jx5yt-yyaaa-aaaal-abzbq-cai

 Add an insert